 "Whilst I am considering Mr Sandeman's evidence I can also indicate that his oral evidence was unimpressive.
 It was intemperate, at one stage he even used an expletive, and there was a failure on his part to address the questions that he was being asked: recognising the difficulties of some of the questions, not just from Ms Vickers for the defendant but also from the bench, he would stray into other areas and different areas so as to avoid answering the questions.
 I had no doubt, listening to Mr Sandeman's evidence, that this was a deliberate ploy on his part to avoid answering the questions, rather than any kind of misunderstanding on his part as to what he was being asked, and the technique was adopted by him because of the difficulty he found himself in, in addressing the questions."

-In some ways Judges are more lenient in their comments on negligent medical practitioners than they are when they comment on expert witnesses who have fallen short of the standards expected of them.
+In some ways, judges are more lenient in their comments on negligent medical practitioners than when they comment on expert witnesses who have fallen short of the standards expected of them.

-For litigators as well as experts the criticisms that have been raised in a number of cases emphasise the following there are a number of lessons to be learned besides not swearing whilst giving evidence:
+For litigators as well as experts, the criticisms that have been raised in a number of cases emphasise lessons to be learned (besides not swearing while giving evidence):

-Experts giving evidence at court impress when they are obviously well prepared, answer questions directly, demonstrate an understanding of the range of opinion including the other party’s case, remain objective, keep to their own areas of expertise, and can articulate their opinion succinctly and clearly.
+Experts giving evidence at Court impress when they are obviously well prepared, answer questions directly, demonstrate an understanding of the range of opinion (including the other party's case), remain objective, keep to their own areas of expertise, and articulate their opinion succinctly and clearly.

-It is a great introduction to clinical negligence law for non-lawyers, lawyers with no experience of clinical negligence, expert witnesses, and doctors who get caught up in litigation.
+***Nigel Poole QC's book, Clinical Negligence Made Clear, is a great introduction to clinical negligence law for non-lawyers, lawyers with no experience of clinical negligence, expert witnesses, and doctors who get caught up in litigation.
+Buy your copy now.***